heimrichhannot/contao-watchlist-bundle/README.md

 1. Create twig templates for your framework with framework type suffix, e.g. `watchlist_window_base.html.twig` for base framework or `watchlist_window_bs4.html.twig` for bootstrap 4.

-    Available Templates:
+    Available Templates (please consider the base templates for available template variables:

     Template | Description
     -------- | -----------
     watchlist_window | The watchlist window
     add_to_watchlist | The add to watchlist button open_watchlist_window | The open watchlist button (used in the watchlist module) watchlist_action | Action button.
-Used for download all action.
+Used for 'add to watchlist' and 'download all' action.

+    Not defined template for a framework will fallback to the base templates, if the Framework class extends `AbstractWatchlistFrontendFramework`.

+1. Create js event listener for update watchlist button count `watchlist_create_count_element_[FRAMEWORK TYPE]`

+    Example:

+1. Optional: create js event listener for open watchlist action, e.g. trigger the event toggle

 ### Custom Watchlist window templates